-While he should be commended for having faith that he wouldn’t sail off the edge of the Earth, he neglected to consider rumors that the Vikings and other folks were spreading about a big chunk of continent between the two places.
+While he should be commended for having faith that he wouldn’t sail off the edge of the Earth, he neglected to consider rumors that the Vikings and other folks were spreading about a big chunk of a continent between the two places.
 Since the Panama Canal didn’t exist, he was pretty well screwed and didn’t know it.

-The not-so-bright explorer, was so convinced he was right that when he finally did stumble upon some land he called the native people he found there, “Indians.”
+The not-so-bright explorer was so convinced he was right that when he finally did stumble upon some land he called the native people he found there, “Indians.”
 He was only off by about Six Thousand miles.

 A very competent Italian explorer, Amerigo Vespucci, however, proved that Brazil and the West Indies did not represent Asia’s eastern outskirts as Columbus supposed, but a huge, new continent.

-This continent was presumably called America, rather than Columbia, because we didn’t want to name a continent after a screw-up, regardless of how well meaning he may have been.
+This continent was presumably called America, rather than Columbia, because we didn’t want to name a continent after a screw-up, regardless of how well-meaning he may have been.
 We saved that name for a more appropriate place, the District of Columbia.

 Meanwhile, the Vikings were laughing their asses off because they knew it was there all the time.
 They were just smart enough not to want anything to do with it.